time-bird/edit-log/README.md

 # editlog README

-This is the README for your extension "editlog".
+This is the README for your extension "edit-log".
 After writing up a brief description, we recommend including the following sections.

 ## Features